Freecycle & Freegle

 Never, ever, use your normal email address.
 It'll be immediately flooded.
 As an example, after joining one group, within a week we had 1,500 emails (this also gives an idea of the scores of freebies on offer).

-Sign up to well-to-do areas
+Sign up in well-to-do areas

 To ramp up your chances, also join one or two bordering areas, especially if they're swanky.
 Though be aware that strictly you're only meant to join your nearest area – if you try to sign up to several, you may get rejected.